RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ```
 #### Exploring the Data
 - In the first part of this project is getting a dataset overview.
 So, I created a piece of code to help me check missing values and any abnormalities within the dataset.
-- After running the code, I then discovered that there were a few missing values within the 'shazam' column and 'key' column
-- This piece of code also returns basic descriptive statistics of the 'streams' column such as the mean, median (50th Percentile), and standard deviation.
+- Then I tried to clean the dataset of its abnormalities
+- Below is the piece of code that I used
 ```
-import pandas as pd
-import numpy as np

 # Read the dataset
 df = pd.read_csv('spotify-2023.csv')